-Issuers are excluded if they derive any revenue from fossil fuels.
-(The Investment Manager may invest in issuers generating power from natural gas if the issuer's strategy involves a transition to renewable energy power generation and they have a carbon intensity aligned with the Paris Agreement.).

-Companies that derive revenues that generate high carbon emissions or exploit non-renewable resources, either directly or in their supply chain are excluded, unless the company can demonstrate an outstandingly positive response toward environmental and social concerns.
-This includes industries such as cement, fishing, mining, palm oil and timber

-When the activity relates to a company's operations, the Investment Manager will seek to gain comfort that the company is taking action to improve its performance or is managing it in an exemplary fashion.
+GHG Emissions Issuers are excluded if they derive any revenue from fossil Carbon Footprint fuels.
+(The Investment Manager may invest in issuers GHG Intensity of generating power from natural gas if the issuer's strategy Investee Companies involves a transition to renewable energy power generation Exposure to companies and they have a carbon intensity aligned with the Paris active in fossil fuel Agreement.). sector Companies that derive revenues that generate high carbon emissions or exploit non-renewable resources, either directly or in their supply chain are excluded, unless the when the activity relates to a company's operations, the Investment Manager will seek to gain comfort that the company is taking action to improve its performance or is managing it in an exemplary fashion.